nemears/uml-cpp/README.md

 Most of Uml implemented is mapped to config files, These can be stored persistently on disc or used to exchange model information between applications.
 The `UmlManager` class and all subclasses have the ability to `open` a path, or `save` to a path where model information has been saved.

+### client server managers
 There are two experimental classes in `uml/managers` called `UmlServer` and `UmlClient` to offer a quicker way to acheive aquire and release elements.
 These two classes follow restful api semantics with `GET`, `PUT`, `POST`, and `DELETE` (the method is called `erase()`). `get()` can be used with element's id's or a "url" a.k.a the NamedElement's qualifiedNamespace.
-There is a build target called uml-server that will produce an executable `uml-server`, this executable can be run to start the server talking on port `8652`. **WARNING: Only works for POSIX**
+There is a build target called uml-server that will produce an executable `uml-server`, this executable can be run to start the server talking on port `8652`.
+If you don't want to build the experimental managers set the cmake option `UML_CLIENT_SERVER` to NO. **WARNING: Only works for POSIX**

 ### cpp parsing
 Currently just playing around with clang AST and general mapping.
 Eventual goal is to fully roundtrip the c group of languages with this api.
 This will allow for 1:1 changes to code from a program that uses the api.
+If you dont want to build the experimental library set `UML_CPP_BUILD_CLANG` cmake option to NO.

 ## TODO
 There is a lot to do right now this is just the next couple items I plan on looking into: